Chart Color Schemes

 Lane Cove features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-Lane Cove's dwelling structure in its latest Census evaluation showed 36.0% houses and 64.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 41.1% houses and 58.9% other dwellings.
-Home ownership in Lane Cove was at 27.9%, with mortgaged dwellings at 33.2% and rented ones at 38.9%.
+As evaluated in the latest Census, dwelling structures in Lane Cove consisted of 36.0% houses and 64.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 41.1% houses and 58.9% other dwellings.
+Home ownership in Lane Cove stood at 27.9%, with mortgaged dwellings at 33.2% and rented ones at 38.9%.
 The median monthly mortgage repayment was $3,000, below Sydney metro's average of $3,033.
 Median weekly rent in Lane Cove was $550, compared to Sydney metro's $560.
-Nationally, Lane Cove's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Nationally, Lane Cove's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing